10 Best Indigenous Nigerian Food To Enjoy On A Trip

 Amala and Ewedu is a traditional Nigerian dish that originates from the Yoruba people of southwestern Nigeria.
 This smooth, elastic Amala combination and the slimy, green Ewedu soup is a unique and flavorful culinary experience that will leave an impression on your taste buds during your trip to Nigeria.

-Amala, a dark-coloured dough, is made from yam flour, specifically from the dried and powdered peels of yam tubers.
+Amala, a dark-colored dough, is made from yam flour, specifically from the dried and powdered peels of yam tubers.
 The flour is added to boiling water, and the mixture is continuously stirred until it reaches a smooth, elastic consistency.
 Amala is then rolled into small balls and served with various soups, with Ewedu being one of the most popular choices.

 Ewedu, also known as jute leaf soup, is made from finely chopped jute leaves (Corchorus olitorius) which are cooked until they become slimy, giving the soup its unique texture.
 The leaves are often blended to achieve a smoother consistency.
 Ewedu soup is typically seasoned with locust beans (iru), salt, and sometimes potash (kaun) to enhance the sliminess.
 The soup can be enjoyed with various proteins such as smoked fish, beef, or goat meat, depending on personal preference.